Nexfinity/CakeyBot-Wiki/feature/streaks.md

 This is a list of channels that will be ignored when looking for messages to update a user's streak.

 ## Send DM Reminders
-Enabling this feature will have Cakey Bot send reminders to users via DMs when their streak is either going to end soon and when it actually expires.
+Enabling this feature will have Cakey Bot send reminders to users via DMs when their streak is either going to end soon (~12 hours prior to expiring) and when it actually expires.

 > Note: Due to privacy settings and Discord limitations users may sometimes **not** receive DMs even when this setting is enabled.
 There is nothing Cakey Bot can do to bypass this if users have DMs blocked.
 {.is-warning}

-> Note: When this is enabled users can manually opt out of DM reminders for themselves using the `/streaks toggle-reminder-opt-out` command.
+> Note: When this is enabled users can manually opt out of DM reminders for themselves using the `/streaks toggle-reminder-opt-out` command or with the opt-out button included on the DM remidner itself.
 {.is-info}

 ## Disable Nickname Change